axelav/honkytonk.in/md/notes/collateral-damage.md

 > or 'unrepeatable', almost like it was before the age of recording.
 Cassette
 > sharing has been replaced with links and playlists.
 The physical experience of
 > holding something as a treasued possession is lost, or it would be if you'd
 > put your laptop or iPhone down.
-The less of the artefact in favour of info.txt
+The loss of the artefact in favour of info.txt
 > and jpegs is unfortunate; however, I recall many hours spent in record stores
 > only looking at the covers.

-Vicki Bennett, [Collateral Damage][0] in the Wire #337
+Vicki Bennett, [Collateral Damage][0], The Wire #337

 [0]: http://www.thewire.co.uk/in-writing/essays/collateral-damage_vicki-bennett